 PPES can cause severe abdominal pain several hours after the procedure.
 Treatment usually involves bowel rest and antibiotics.

-Colonoscopy preparation can be unpleasant but is vital for ensuring a successful procedure.
+Colonoscopy preparation is important for ensuring a successful procedure.

 If the results are not clear, the person may need to repeat the procedure.